starphene/bicomplex-visual-calculator/README.md

 sin(Z), cos(Z), tan(Z), and their hyperbolic and arc- variants (Output grid axes: Real + j)
 Z!
 (Output grid axes: Real + j)

 But most importantly?
 Try nesting some operations too.
 The results will be great.
+"Mirror Z into W" in combination with nesting operations can also be huge.

 **Number forms:** Hyperspheric and hyperbolic are the most fun ones.